abridged/collabland-dev/docs/upstream-integrations/test-locally.md

 ## Deployment Guide

 In the [previous guide](./build-a-miniapp.md), we showed how you can install your action via `/test-flight install` command (eg: https://0c49-2601-646-9e00-80-3964-47d-7146-ff13.ngrok.io/hello-action).
 You can install your own action following the same steps.
-Notice that you will need update your action if there are parameter changes.
-You can update it by uninstalling & re-installing the action.
+Notice that you will need to update your action if supported interactions are changed (command params, action path, etc.).
+You can reinstall the action by `/test-flight install <url>` command.

 You can deploy your action to your preferred deployment platform.
 [Collab.Land](https://Collab.Land) does not enforce any particular deployment practices or platforms.